 In Level 3, material classification is basically extracted by investigating composed materials species in typical automotive vehicle models, i.e., ICE, HEV, FCV and EV.
 As material information, BoM and IMDS are commonly referenced in worldwide automotive industry.

 Then the number of material types shall be set by taking cut-off into account after practitioners calculated GHG emissions of each material to total vehicle.
-The material classification shall be in accordance with other [stages] as Parts production and vehicle assembly, Use, and EoL.
+The material classification shall be in accordance with other stages as Parts production and vehicle assembly, Use, and EoL.
 The cut-off criteria, should be in line with paragraph 7.8.

 As a base example of material classification in Level 3, Table 7 shows an automotive material list.